International Certificate of Vaccination or Prophylaxis: Exceptions

 In the event that a traveller cannot be vaccinated for a particular disease for medical reasons, their physician can provide them with documentation indicating their condition.
 They may be subject to additional requirements, such as isolation, quarantine, or observation.
 A traveller who refuses a vaccine or prophylaxis that is required may be subject to similar requirements or denied entry.
 In some cases, equivalent military-issued forms are accepted in place of the ICVP, provided the forms include the same information.

 Digital versions

 Due to the prevalence of counterfeit certificates in some places, several countries, including Zimbabwe, Zambia, and Nigeria, are developing digital certificates that can authenticate an ICVP.
 As of July 2019, Nigeria requires its citizens to have its digital "e-Yellow Card" for travel outside the country.
 The card has a QR code that can be scanned to verify its validity.
 This requirement does not affect travellers from other countries with valid ICVPs, but those arriving in Nigeria who haven't been vaccinated for yellow fever may receive the vaccine and the e-Yellow Card upon arrival.

+As of September 2023, Ecuador started handing out digital certificates too and is no longer going to issue yellow booklets after they are out of stock.